Devin Harris

-Devin Lamar Harris (born February 27, 1983) is an American former professional basketball player.
-Harris attended the University of Wisconsin–Madison.
-Harris was selected with the fifth pick in the 2004 NBA draft by the Washington Wizards.
+Devin Lamar Harris (born February 27, 1983) is an American sports analyst and former professional basketball player.
+He played for 15 seasons, primarily with the Dallas Mavericks and New Jersey Nets.

+Harris attended the University of Wisconsin–Madison and was selected with the fifth pick in the 2004 NBA draft by the Washington Wizards.
+He was an NBA All-Star with the Nets in 2009.
+He was hired by Bally Sports Southwest following his retirement from the NBA.

 Early life

 Harris was born and raised in Milwaukee, Wisconsin; the son of Terry and Julie Harris.
 Throughout high school, Harris was a superior athlete and took up basketball and volleyball at Wauwatosa East High School.
 He played volleyball for only one season, a season in which he gained all-conference honors, before he set that aside to focus on basketball.
 Harris was nagged by injuries after his sophomore year of high school and was unable to participate in the summer basketball camps and tournaments that are ever important in the recruiting process.

 Harris exploded his senior season at Wauwatosa East in 2001, setting school scoring records through an undefeated regular season.
 Harris was named Wisconsin's "Mr. Basketball" for 2001, edging out Travis Diener of Fond du Lac High School.
 Harris finally accepted an offer to play for Dick Bennett at the University of Wisconsin–Madison.
 Bennett retired in the midst of the upcoming season and by the time Harris arrived on campus, Bo Ryan was the head coach.

 Harris's number 20 jersey was retired by Wauwatosa East at ceremonies held in 2007.